 The first to offer pulmonary rehabilitation in San Diego in 1968, UC San Diego Health is a leader in the management of chronic respiratory conditions.

-Our nationally recognized pulmonary rehabilitation program comprises a team of respiratory therapists and pulmonary specialists who are dedicated to improving the quality of life for people with chronic lung disease.
+Our nationally recognized program includes a team of respiratory therapists and lung specialists who are dedicated to improving the quality of life for people with chronic lung disease.

 What Is Pulmonary Rehabilitation?